itzaddddd/git-tutorial/README.md

 # Myself Git Learning
-This repo was creted for git studying
+This repo was created for git studying